stem-piano/stem-piano-g-main/documentation/component_manual.md

 ### 1 - Pedal Level Shift (PLS) PCB

-*FUTURE* - Small circuit board to adjust the pedal voltage.
+Small circuit board to adjust the pedal voltage.
 See details section below.
 Actual PLS size compared to IPS is smaller than shown in figure.

 ![pls00](./diagrams/pls00.png)